cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 In the above example, cvc5 gave up because it could not determine the satisfiability of the given quantified formula.
 The first identifier `INCOMPLETE` captures the high-level reason for why "unknown" was returned, which is an [unknown explanation](https://cvc5.github.io/docs-ci/docs-main/api/cpp/unknownexplanation.html#unknownexplanation).
+This is a high-level categorization of why cvc5 answered unknown, which may be due to theory solvers being incomplete, resource or time limits being reached, or whether the user specified an option that make cvc5 intentionally answer unknown (e.g. `--preprocess-only`).
-The second identifier `QUANTIFIERS` is a finer grained internal explanation of why the theory solvers were incomplete.
+The second identifier is a finer grained internal explanation of why the theory solvers were incomplete.
 Note these identifiers are not currently part of our API, but are documented internally [here](https://github.com/cvc5/cvc5/blob/main/src/theory/incomplete_id.h).
+In the above example, the second identifier `QUANTIFIERS` indicates that cvc5 gave up due to the presence of quantified formulas.
+Indeed, in the above example, cvc5 is unable to determine a model for `f`.

 ### More Information to Understand what the Solver is Doing